1951 (24th Annual Awards)

 Kind Lady, Metro-Goldwyn-Mayer.

-Kon-Tiki, Artfilm Production; RKO Radio.
-(Norway, Sweden)
+Kon-Tiki, Artfilm Production; RKO Radio (Norwegian).

 Lambert, the Sheepish Lion, Walt Disney Productions; RKO Radio.
 [Special Series]